ngc1514/icmp-spoof/README.md

 ## Description
 ### icmpspoof.c
-Spoof a ICMP packet to any IP <br />
+Spoof an ICMP packet to any IP <br />

 ### sns.c
 Sniff any ICMP packet on network and spoof back to original sender <br />